 HACA must give the family an oral briefing and provide the family with a briefing packet containing written information about the program.
+Families will be given the option to receive the briefing packet in electronic format or hard copy.
 Families may be briefed individually or in groups.
 At the briefing, HACA must ensure effective communication in accordance with Section 504 requirements (Section 504 of the Rehabilitation Act of 1973), and ensure that the briefing site is accessible to individuals with disabilities.
 For a more thorough discussion of accessibility requirements, refer to Chapter 2.